 Earthworm Mounds In Lawns – What Happens When Earthworms Damage Your Lawn and How To Get Your Lawn Back On Track.

 Here is a request for help from a LawnGreen fan – “I have a TifTuf couch lawn and have a severe problem of too many earthworms that are causing castings and destroying the look of the lawn, are you able to provide a treatment to rid my soil of so many worms without harming the lawn?”
-Below is my answer!

 First things first, the evidence of earthworms and their castings (aka soil mounds and mud mounds) are a sign of healthy soil.
 The benefits to your lawn and soil include automatic soil aeration, improved soil quality and organic matter.

 Unfortunately, for us lawn lovers, earthworm activity resulting in tunnelling and soil castings provide a few headaches including:

 - With earthworms tunneling underground and under the lawn there is a tendency (especially in periods of wet weather) for the soil to collapse leaving the lawn uneven.